Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/audit-log.md

-You may want to ignore audit log generation for certain Admin API requests, such as requests to the `/status` endpoint for health checking, or to ignore requests for a given path prefix (for example, a given workspace).
+You may want to ignore audit log generation for certain Admin API requests, such as requests to the `/status` endpoint for health checking, or to ignore requests to a specific path prefix, for example, a given workspace.

 Use the `audit_log_ignore_methods` and `audit_log_ignore_paths` configuration options: